Slime (Dragon Quest)

-Slimes (スライム, Suraimu) are a fictional species of monster in the Dragon Quest role-playing video game franchise.
+Slimes (スライム, Suraimu) are a fictional species of slime monster in the Dragon Quest role-playing video game franchise.
 Originally inspired by the game Wizardry to be a weak and common enemy for the 1986 video game Dragon Quest, Slimes have appeared in almost every Dragon Quest game since.
-Their popularity led to the appearance of many varieties of Slimes, including boss characters, friendly allies, and even emerging as the protagonist of the Rocket Slime video game series.
-Slimes has also appeared in other games property, including Nintendo's Mario and Super Smash Bros. series of crossover fighting games.
+Their popularity led to the appearance of many varieties of Slimes, including boss characters, friendly allies, and even emerging as the protagonist of their own spinoff series.
+Slimes have also appeared in other video game properties, including Nintendo's Mario and Super Smash Bros. series of crossover fighting games.

 Their friendliness, limited power, and appealing form have caused the Slime to become a popular character and the mascot of the Dragon Quest series.
-It have been also placed on a multitude of different kinds of merchandise.
+It has also been placed on a multitude of different kinds of merchandise.

 Concept and design

-According to Yuji Horii, the creator of Dragon Quest, the inspiration for the Slimes came from a role-playing game series called Wizardry.
+According to Yuji Horii, the creator of Dragon Quest, the inspiration for the Slimes came from the role-playing game series Wizardry.
 Horii said that when it was originally conceived, the Slime was "a pile of goo", but Akira Toriyama's design came back as a tear-drop which they considered "perfect".
+He later revealed that Toriyama originally drew a Slime in pixel art style, but he rejected it because it lacked the artist's personal style.
+Horii named the monsters in the game after receiving Toriyama's designs.

 There are many different types of Slimes found throughout the Dragon Quest and Rocket Slime series.
-These include Slimes in different colors; Bubble Slimes which look like pools of slime; Nautical Slimes that wear conch shells; the rare Metal Slimes which have high defense, give out large amounts of experience points, and tend to flee from battle; Healslimes which have tentacles; gem-shaped Slimes like the Emperor Slime; cube-shaped Box Slimes; and King Slimes, which are very large Slimes wearing crowns and come in various versions such as regular or metal.
+These include Slimes in different colors; She Slimes which are orange slimes that are slightly stronger than regular slimes and are despite their name, not always necessarily female; Bubble Slimes which look like pools of slime; Nautical Slimes that wear conch shells; the rare Metal Slimes which have high defense, give out large amounts of experience points, and tend to flee from battle; Healslimes which have tentacles; gem-shaped Slimes like the Emperor Slime; cube-shaped Box Slimes; and King Slimes, which are very large Slimes wearing crowns and come in various versions such as regular or metal.

 In most appearances of Slimes, the creature plays an antagonist role, and occasionally appears as a boss.
 In some Dragon Quest titles, Slimes also appear as friendly non-player characters and peaceful inhabitants of cities.
 Friendly Slimes usually greet players with the phrase, "I'm not a bad Slime!".
 Slimes, like many monsters in the Dragon Quest series, have a certain verbal tic, "slurp".
 Slimes also replace certain words or syllables with the word "goo" (e.g. "human" becomes "gooman"), or other words relating to Slime or goo, when they speak.
-In 2019, Slime was confirmed to be edible and tasted lime.
+In 2019, Slime was confirmed to be edible and tasted like lime.